 Which Graduate Program is Right for You?

 The Neuroscience PhD Program provides broad training at multiple levels of neuroscience.
 Other PhD programs at Berkeley also offer training in neuroscience, or in specific sub-disciplines of neuroscience.
 These include the PhD programs in Molecular & Cellular Biology, Psychology, Biophysics, and Vision Science.
 These programs differ in overall academic focus and course curriculum, and in the subset of neuroscience laboratories available for thesis research.
 UC Berkeley allows each applicant to apply to only one graduate program per application cycle.
 We want you to pick the one that best matches your intellectual interests.

 Classes cover neuroscience at all its levels, including molecular, cellular, biophysical, developmental, circuits, systems, computational, behavioral, and human cognitive neuroscience.
 Thesis research is available in all these areas, studying normal brain function from cellular to systems levels, behavior, cognition, and disease.
-See complete list of the labs available for thesis research in our program here (be sure to check the box to show only Neuroscience PhD Program Faculty).
+See complete list of the labs available for thesis research in our program here (be sure the box next to “Show Only Neuroscience PhD Program Faculty” is checked).